-Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
-To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:
+Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
+To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a broken down version of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

-HSPF is the rating utilized to measure the energy efficiency of the heating portion of your heat pump over one heating season.
+HSPF is the rating used to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A greater HSPF rating indicates that the system is operating at a more efficient level than a lower rating.
-In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.
+In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.